Metal-loaded outflows in sub-Milky Way galaxies in the CIELO simulations: Mass-loading factors

 Our mass-loading factor estimations range between $\eta_{\rm out}~\sim 0.7-6 $ for the unbound outflows as shown in Fig.~\ref{fig:eta_vc_z05} (green circles).
 The specific values are displayed in Table~\ref{table:mass-loadingfactor}.
 This is consistent with observational estimations reported for dwarf galaxies by \citet{mcquinn2019}.
 To quantify a potential trend, we estimated the median values of $\eta_{\rm out}$ and $\eta_{\rm ex}$.
 We find that sub-MW galaxies have a median of $\log_{10}(\eta_{\rm ex}) = 0.34^{0.40}_{0.14}$ dex for the expelled mass rate and of $\log_{10}(\eta_{\rm out}) = 0.41^{0.51}_{0.23}$ dex for the unbound outflows, whereas for high-mass galaxies the median value for the mass-loading factors for the expelled mass rate is $\log_{10}(\eta_{\rm ex}) = 0.52^{0.64}_{0.41}$ dex and of $\log_{10}(\eta_{\rm out}) = 0.23^{0.40}_{0.07}$ dex for the unbound outflows.

 The \cielo~galaxies follow the general observational trend, whereby higher circular velocities correspond to lower mass-loading factors, although the correlation is weaker.
 Indeed, a Spearman correlation analysis shows that the simulated relations do not seem to depend on $\Vc$ as can be seen from Table~\ref{table:fitting_circular velocity}.
 Nevertheless, in this table we provide the best-fitting parameters that yield $\alpha \sim 0.3$, consistent with observational results by \citet{mcquinn2019}.
 It should be noted that observations for our mass range also appear to have a weak correlation, whereas for lower masses the dependence on $\Vc$ seems to be stronger.
+As seen in Fig.~\ref{fig:eta_vc_z05}, for the expelled mass rates (orange circles) we obtain slightly higher values, $\eta_{\rm ex}$ $\sim$ 0.6-5.7 \citep[e.g.][]{forster2019,mcquinn2019,concas2022}, but consistent with estimated mass-loading factors reported by other numerical works \citep[e.g.][]{ford2014,christensen2018}.